Charalampos-Thomaidis/MajorProject/README.md

 # MajorProject
-a 2D platform game made in unity for my major project.
+a 2D platform game made in unity from my major project.